 What your neighbor sold their home for last year, or even last month, doesn’t matter.
 What you “lost” because you didn’t sell your home at the peak of the market doesn’t matter.
 Those fancy granite counter tops you had installed?
 Yeah, you won’t recover every dollar you spent when you sell your home, and that holds true for any home improvement.

 Selling a home ranks WAY up the list of “life’s most stressful moments”.
-But you have to understand and be realistic about your home’s value, your neighborhood, and the real estate market you in.
-There are many factors that impact the potential sale of your home.
+But you have to understand and be realistic about your home worth, your neighborhood, and the real estate market you in.
+There are many factors that impact quick home sales.
 Many you have no control over (market dynamics, economic conditions, the lending environment).
 But there are things you can control (home condition, cleanliness, curb appeal, availability).
 Address what you can control, and understand the impact of what your can’t.
 Realistically.

 Effective Habit #2: Be Open to Suggestions